sahajkedia/Frelansir/README.md

 	iv.
 Navbar
 	v.
 Landing Page
 	vi.
 Gigs page for freelancers

-2. Outsourced Part of The Project to Soumya Roy

-	i.
+	vii.
 Dashboard - Freelancer / Client
-	ii.
+	viii.
 Profile - Freelancer / Client
-	iii.
+	ix.
 Landing Page

-3. Templates that have not been made.
+2. Templates that have not been made.

 	i.
-Proper Connection between whole FrontEnd
-	ii.
 Admin Frontend (will see to it later)

 <---------- BackEnd ----------->